Inhabitants of Harbaburesti

 - Love Ruins the Realm: The only reason she's back is because Dracula was unwilling to finish her off the first time around.
 However, he put in place measures to fix that.

-- Dying as Yourself: Not an intentional example, but when Vlad Dracula purifies her of her vampiric taint, they have one last conversation as herself, unaware of what she became before Vlad finishes her off.
+- Dying as Yourself: When Vlad Dracula purifies her of her vampiric taint, they have one last conversation as herself, unaware of what she became - right before Vlad finishes her off.

 - Tainted Veins: Black veins surround her eyes and hands.